SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/queues/message-procedures.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/7/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 83358884-6036-4e91-87a8-35200541874d
-description: "Learn how to remove, suspend, resume, and redirect messages in queues in Exchange 2016."
+description: "Summary: Learn how to remove, suspend, resume, and redirect messages in queues in Exchange 2016."
 ---

 # Procedures for messages in queues

-Learn how to remove, suspend, resume, and redirect messages in queues in Exchange 2016.
+ **Summary**: Learn how to remove, suspend, resume, and redirect messages in queues in Exchange 2016.

 In Exchange Server 2016, you can use the Queue Viewer in the Exchange Toolbox or the Exchange Management Shell to manage messages in queues.
 For more information about messages in queues, see [Message properties](queues.md#MessageProperties).